Skip to content

 withContent(String) all Respond with the literal content of a string.
 Also see template.

-withExampleName(String) openapi Respond with the OpenAPI specification example with a given name.
+withExampleName(String) openapi Use with the OpenAPI plugin to respond with a particular OpenAPI specification example.

 withHeader(String, String) all Set a response header.